arezamoosavi/alimo.github.io/index.md

 **Detail:** Music recommender with Item based collaborative filtering based on KNN:

-- The Restful service is built with Fastapi
+- The Restful service is developed with Fastapi
-- This app is built and deployed with docker on Herku
+- This app is built and deployed with docker on Heroku

-**Tools:** Docker, Tensorflow, Torch, Keras
+**Tools:** Docker, Fastapi, Pandas, Scikit-learn, Heroku

 - [Heroku](https://rec-music.herokuapp.com/docs)
 - [Medium](https://medium.com/@sdamoosavi/deploy-music-recommender-on-heroku-e0dce3d924ef)